It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 -

-- Details - displays the recipe details.
+Details - displays the details of the item.

 - To add an item to the recipe, click its + icon.
 The item appears in the Food To Add section (screenshot below).